 Be careful while walking on your RV roof not to step on fragile plastic skylights.

-Keep your RV roof clean as possible to help it last longer.
-Dirt contains not just soil but acids from pollution that will cause the rubberized material your RV roof is made of to crack.
-Use a mild soap such as Armor All car wash solution and a long handled brush with soft bristles.
-Make sure you clean into the cracks and caulking next to roof vents and skylights.
+Clean your RV’s roof regularly.
+Dirt contains not just soil but acids from pollution that will cause the rubberized RV roof to crack.
+Use a mild soap and a long-handled brush with soft bristles.
+Scrub the cracks and caulking next to roof vents and skylights.